ckovach/HOSD/README.md

 Copyright University of Iowa 2018 - 2019

+This software is provided for evaluation only.
+No rights are granted to copy, modify, publish, use, compile, sell or distribute this software either in source code form or executable form, for any purpose, commercial or non-commercial.

-For licensing information please contact The University of Iowa Research Foundation
+For a license, please contact The University of Iowa Research Foundation at uirf@uiowa.edu.
+Phone 319.335.4546

-email:  uirf@uiowa.edu

-Phone: 319.335.4546

-Fax: 319.335.4486